things-go/ormat/README.md

-  build       Generate model from sql completion  Generate the autocompletion script for the specified shell config      Show/Generate config file expand      expand annotation from comment gen         Generate model/proto from database help        Help about any command sql         Generate create table sql
+  build       Generate model from sql completion  Generate the autocompletion script for the specified shell config      Show/Generate config file expand      Expand annotation from comment gen         Generate model/proto from database help        Help about any command sql         Generate create table sql